Dems seem headed for climate, health win after ups and downs

 Insulin price curbs were a highlight of Democrats' bigger package last year, including a $35 monthly cap for patients who get the drug through Medicare or private insurers.
 But that fell out this year as the measure was trimmed.

+Its prospects also diminished after the nonpartisan Congressional Budget Office estimated it would cost about $23 billion.
+The budget office said the bill would reduce insulin costs for many consumers, but also drive up government costs and premiums charged by Medicare and private insurers.

-It's unclear what the Democrats' new insulin language would do.
+It's unclear what insulin language Democrats will propose for their new economic package.
 Prior language that required private insurers to set a $35 monthly insulin cap may violate the chamber's rules, which only allow provisions primarily affecting the federal budget.

 In addition, under the process Democrats are using to move the measure through the chamber by a simple majority, with Vice President Kamala Harris' tiebreaking vote, it would face multiple amendments in a voting session that can run through the night, and there is no telling whether some will pass.

-Note: This story was first published on July 30, 2022.
-It was updated on August 1, 2022 to make clear that CBO said the measure would reduce insulin costs for many consumers, but would drive up government costs and premiums charged by Medicare and private insurers.